 Year 3N's Class Page

-P.E. sessions take place each Thursday, although this may be subject to changes through the course of the year.
+During the Summer Term, P.E. sessions will take place each Friday.
 Please ensure a full P.E. kit is worn to school on this day, along with a jumper/cardigan.

 Children are invited to bring their own snacks to school for morning and afternoon breaks.
 Snacks should be a healthy food choice such as fruit or a cereal bar.
 Chocolate bars and crisps are not considered to be healthy snacks.

 If you have updated your phone/recently moved, please inform the school office as soon as possible.

 If your child has a medical condition that staff need to know about, please inform school as soon as possible.
 If your child requires an inhaler, or any other medicine, please make sure it has been returned to school, and is not out of date.

 Every Monday, your child will bring one reading book home.
 This book will be wiped down before being put into your child's book bag.
 This reading book must be kept at home and returned back to school on Thursday.
 This gives some time for your child to read with you and ideally finish their book.
 Returned books will go into quarantine for 72 hours to ensure they are safe to be placed back into our school library on the following Monday.
 We will not be changing books on any other days during the week so your child will only need to bring their bag to school on Mondays and Thursdays.
 Your child will also bring a Reading Record book home.
 This may be returned to school on Mondays and Thursdays to communicate about your child's reading at home.
 In the current situation, this Reading Record is only for use at home.
 Your child will continue to read from separate reading books whilst in school.

 Online books are also available for children to read via Oxford Owl.
 On here you will find a range of different books.

 Jumpers, Cardigans and Water Bottles